Margarita (Indian TV series): Margarita's birth

 Josephita's daughter reading out an entry from Margarita's personal diary in a cozy TV studio with small TV sets around her as she speaks live in the studio.

 Flashback into the story: Nacha, the housemaid, and Elena Mai who is pregnant are cooking in the kitchen and chatting with each other when suddenly Elena's water breaks.
 She is in pain and worried that the child will come before they can make it to a hospital.
 There is no time to call a doctor or take Elena Mai to the nearest hospital.
 Nacha makes Elena Mai lay on the kitchen counter and delivers the baby: it's a girl.
 Nacha holds her in her hands proudly and looks at her with motherly love.
-A few days after the birth, Elena's husband passes away and Elena is burdened with managing the family affairs.
+A few days after the birth, Elena's husband dies and Elena is burdened with managing the family affairs.
 Nacha offers to be the foster mother for the newborn girl, who is named Margarita.
 Since then, Margarita is fostered and brought up under the care and love of Nacha and Margarita loves her like a mother.
 Margarita spends most of her life in the kitchen alongside Nacha.

 It is said that chopping onions makes one cry.
 Margarita would never cry.
 Nacha had a remedy for this.
 She put a small onion of top of Margarita's head while she was chopping onions and Margarita immediately began to cry at.